scrapinghub/scrapy-poet/docs/intro/tutorial.rst

 .. note::

-    This tutorial can be followed without reading `web-poet docs`_, but for a better understanding it is highly recommended to check them first.
+    This tutorial can be followed without reading `web-poet`_ docs, but for a better understanding it is highly recommended to check them first.